 Mobile Phone Deposit Option

-As a secondary alternative, departments may request access to Mobile Deposit by reaching out to the Treasury Payments team and providing an authorized manager's written approval.
+As a secondary alternative, departments may request access to Mobile Deposit by submitting a support request to the Treasury team and providing an authorized manager's written approval.

 Wells Fargo offers a mobile app to deposit checks using the phone's camera, which is compatible with iPhone and Android devices.
 Once the setup is completed by OOT and Wells Fargo bank, users take a picture of the front and back of each endorsed check and send them to the bank for processing.
 It is critical that the project, fund, and object code are written on the front of the check.

 Once the checks have been deposited, please email the Payments Office letting them know of the deposit and attach a copy of the CASHNet deposit or transmittal.

 After the checks have been successfully scanned, please keep them locked in a secure place as they contain bank account information which is considered high-risk data.
 Checks should be securely kept until a bank reconciliation is completed, after which they may be destroyed by shredding or an equivalent method.
 More information about mobile deposits can be found on the Wells Fargo website.